This article provides the instructions for pointing a custom domain to your School Loop site.

-Although each School Loop site comes with its own unique address, we highly recommend that you point your existing domain name(s) to your School Loop site(s).
+Although each School Loop site comes with a unique address, we highly recommend that you point your existing domain name(s) to your School Loop site(s).
 Instead of surfing to an address such as http://abc-xyz-ca.schoolloop.com, you could be using an address such as http://www.district.com.
-District employees, students, parents, and your community already know your web address; why make them learn another?
+District employees, students, parents, and your community already know your web address, so why make them learn another?

 - Create subdomains for each school in the district using all of your domains.
 For each subdomain, create a CNAME record as specified above.

-- Where individual schools have purchased their own domain names, create CNAME records for those in addition to the subdomains owned by the district.
+- Where individual schools have purchased custom domain names, create CNAME records for those in addition to the subdomains owned by the district.

 - Do not use a frame redirect (URL masking) to point your domain to School Loop.
 This method can cause unforeseen navigation problems on your site.
 See this article for more information.